BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 ### i.b Singularity images

-  This tutorial uses two singularity images: one for `mikado`, two for `braker` (the short read RNAseq and ISOseq options), and one for the `cactus` aligner.
+  This tutorial uses two Singularity images: one for `mikado`, two for `braker` (the short read RNAseq and ISOseq options), and one for the `cactus` aligner.